USS Incredible

-USS Incredible (AM-249) was an Admirable-class minesweeper built for the U.S. Navy during World War II.
+USS Incredible (AM-249) was an built for the U.S. Navy during World War II.
 She was built to clear minefields in offshore waters, and served the Navy in the North Atlantic Ocean and then in the Pacific Ocean.
 She returned home, finishing the war with two battle stars to her credit.
 When she was recalled for duty in the Korean War, she returned home again with four more battle stars.

 History

 Incredible was launched 21 November 1943 by Savannah Machine & Foundry Co., Savannah, Georgia; sponsored by Mrs. Herbert Hezlep; and commissioned 17 April 1944.

 World War II

 After shakedown along the U.S. East Coast and in the Caribbean, Incredible departed Norfolk, Virginia, 24 July, escorting a convoy to North Africa for the invasion of southern France, the Allies landing 15 August.
 She carried out her sweeping duties very effectively, sometimes without destroyer cover.
 On 10 September Incredible and her group repelled an attack of 12 human torpedoes, 2 of which she destroyed.
 She continued her minesweeping duties off southern France until 18 January 1945 when she sailed for a special mission to Russia and the Black Sea.
 Incredible performed sweeping duties out of Sevastopol, Russia, then served as an air-sea rescue patrol ship in the Black Sea until resuming to Palermo, Sicily, 20 February.

 Incredible returned to Norfolk 5 May; and, after overhaul, departed 23 July for duty in the Pacific.
 She arrived Pearl Harbor eight days after the fighting stopped via the Panama Canal Zone and San Diego, California.
-The minesweeper sailed from Pearl Harbor 31 August for Operation Skagway, clearing the minefields in the East China Sea-Ryukyus area.
+The minesweeper sailed from Pearl Harbor 31 August for Operation Skagway, clearing the minefields in the East China Sea–Ryukyus area.
 This important duty lasted until 17 February 1946 when she returned to San Pedro, Los Angeles.
 She remained there until she decommissioned at Puget Sound 6 November, joining the Reserve Fleet.
 From 28 November 1947 to 28 September 1949 Incredible was "In Service, out of commission", based at Yokosuka, Japan.

-Among her crew was Lee Van Cleef, who after the war became an actor known for his roles in Spaghetti Westerns.
-Van Cleef served on the USS Incredible from 1944-1946 and won a Bronze Star when this ship was attacked after Operation Dragoon on September 10, 1944.
+Among her crew was Lee Van Cleef, with the rank of Sonarman First Class who saved a shipsdog Rusty and who after the war became an actor known for his roles in Spaghetti Westerns.
+Van Cleef served on Incredible from 1944 to 1946 and won a Bronze Star when the ship was attacked after Operation Dragoon on 10 September 1944.